AugmentedDesignLab/intgen/README.md

-# Generator of a road intersection specification file
+# IntGen - A generator of a road intersection specification file.

 ## Installation